gl-inet/docs4.x/docs/tutorials/use_wireguard_to_secure_rdp_from_outside_network.md

 ## Setup your own Wireguard Network

 You need to setup your own WireGuard Server and WireGuard Clinet before you can use the WireGuard Tunnel for RDP.
-You can setup the tunnel with two GL-iNet Routers.
-[Build your Own Home Wireguard Server two GL-iNet Routers](build_your_own_wireguard_home_server_with_two_glinet_routers.md).
+You can setup the tunnel with two GL.iNet Routers.
+[Build your Own Home Wireguard Server two GL.iNet Routers](build_your_own_wireguard_home_server_with_two_glinet_routers.md).

 ## Allow your Server access to the Client LAN side